Akron Public Schools’ Innovation Generation Scholarship (IGS)

 In the next generation of innovators, we will develop the creative thinking, problem-solving and team-building skills essential for success in Ohio’s 21st century economy.

 Students enrolled in Akron Public Schools who apply for admission to The University of Akron are automatically considered for the scholarship.
 After the Akron Public Schools' Board of Education approves the scholarship candidates, their names are sent to the University.

-The university will provide the district with the names of those who meet the academic requirements for the scholarship.
+The University will provide the district with the names of those who meet the academic requirements for the scholarship.
 The district will verify that the students who meet the requirements have attended APS for four consecutive years.

 The Innovation Generation Scholarship may be awarded up to eight, full-time semesters or through the receipt of a bachelor's degree, whichever comes first.